citec-47/capston-project/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- I would like to thank Cindy Shin for this beautiful design
 - I would like to thank microverse for their amazing school program
 - I would like to thank the code reviewer for reviewing my project
 - Watch🙏(https://www.loom.com/share/5cca07fe06174baab741632c0fedf1a9)